aiven/terraform-provider-aiven/docs/resources/opensearch.md

 - `action_destructive_requires_name` (Boolean) Require explicit index names when deleting.
 - `auth_failure_listeners` (Block List, Max: 1) Opensearch Security Plugin Settings (see [below for nested schema](#nestedblock--opensearch_user_config--opensearch--auth_failure_listeners))
 - `cluster_max_shards_per_node` (Number) Controls the number of shards allowed in the cluster per data node.
 Example: `1000`.
+- `cluster_routing_allocation_balance_prefer_primary` (Boolean) When set to true, OpenSearch attempts to evenly distribute the primary shards between the cluster nodes.
+Enabling this setting does not always guarantee an equal number of primary shards on each node, especially in the event of a failover.
+Changing this setting to false after it was set to true does not invoke redistribution of primary shards.
+Default is false.
+Default: `false`.
 - `cluster_routing_allocation_node_concurrent_recoveries` (Number) How many concurrent incoming/outgoing shard recoveries (normally replicas) are allowed to happen on a node.
 Defaults to node cpu count * 2.
 - `email_sender_name` (String) Sender name placeholder to be used in Opensearch Dashboards and Opensearch keystore.
 Example: `alert-sender`.
 - `email_sender_password` (String, Sensitive) Sender password for Opensearch alerts to authenticate with SMTP server.
 Example: `very-secure-mail-password`.